m0dmc/RF_circuit_scripts/README.md

 # RF_circuit_scripts
-These scripts to aid design of RF inductors and attenuators.
+These scripts to aid design of RF inductors and attenuator networks.

-dmc 2021-03-26
+m0dmc   2021-04-01